matthiasburger/IronSphere.Extensions/docs/types/ByteExtension_Min(Byte,Byte).md

 ```

-public static Byte Min(this Byte this, this Byte minimum)
+public static Byte Min(this Byte this, Byte minimum)
 ```